-We will have the multitrack circuit kit back in stock in mid- to late May, 2020.
+We will have the multitrack circuit kit back in stock in August, 2020.

 This kit creates a large-diaphragm condenser microphone that allows you to choose the polar pattern at mix time.
 It has separate outputs for the front and rear halves of the capsule; by recording both to independent tracks, you can control the effective polar pattern after tracking is complete.
 (See the mix matrix below.)